LukeOnuke/microhud/README.md

 > **Warning**
 >
-> Only download the mod from theese two sources, never take any mods from untrusted sources.
+> Only download the mod from these two sources, never take any mods from untrusted sources.